Purdue-CS193/homework-0-azulfiqu/index.md

 ## Ahsan Zulfiquar's First CS193 Homework
+Things I love about CS193
 - The thing I love about CS193 are the lovely instructors who themselves are students but are going out of their way to help us :)
+- The cool and easygoing environment in class and of class
+- Funny jokes and memes here and there

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.